 The club has a strong bond of fellowship, usually starting each year with a BBQ, followed during the year with social occasions in members’ homes, with the added mystery of ‘guess who is coming to dinner’.

-Youth service is a focus of the club, with strong relationships with Otumoetai College and Merivale School.
+Youth service is a focus of the club, with strong relationships with Otumoetai College and Brookfield School.
 Each year the club is successful in placing secondary students at the Summer Science Schools in Hamilton and Auckland.
+We support the annual Rotary Youth Award (RYLA) with participants from organisations that have supported us in the past.

-In recent years we have hosted several Rotary Youth Exchange students from Brazil, Portugal, the Netherlands and German.
-We also regularly sponsor students from New Zealand to participate in international exchanges.
+Recently we have hosted Rotary Youth Exchange students from Germany and Brazil.
+We have sponsored students from New Zealand to participate in international exchanges.

 The club is also active in the community.
-In the Te Puna Quarry Park you will find a Rotary Garden, and a Sensory Garden, which was developed to enable the blind to touch and feel the plants, with a sign in braille outlining the purpose of the garden.
-The path through the garden is concreted and gives access to all persons with a disability, and with signage in braille outlining the purpose of the garden.
 The club is represented on the board of the Kopurererua Trust and assists in the planting of trees along Route “K”, the northern entrance to the city from the Kaimais.
-To date around 20 hectares and $1million worth of trees has been planted in the area, which will develop into amazing wooded walkways and cycleways, and will be an asset to the city.
+To date around 20 hectares and $1million worth of trees have been planted in the area, which will develop into amazing wooded walkways and cycleways, and will be an asset to the city.
+The club has assisted at Sydenham Botanic Park, with Anzac Day Poppy sales and Tree of Remembrance for Waipuna Hospice.

 If you want to join a club which making a difference for the local and International community, and having FUN and FELLOWSHIP doing it, give us a call.